satanTime/ngrx-entity-relationship/README.md

 ### relatedEntity function

-`relatedEntity(selector, keyId, keyValue, ...relationships)` is a relationship function that defined a relationship based on data in its parent entity.
+`relatedEntity(selector, keyId, keyValue, ...relationships)` is a relationship function that defines a relationship based on data in its parent entity.

 `selector` is a selector that works with the related entity.

+`keyId` is a field in the parent entity that points to the related entity.
+(User.companyId -> Company.id)

+`keyValue` an related entity will be set to this field in the parent entity.

 An example is the `User`, its model has `company`, `companyId` and there is `selectCompanyState` that returns `EntityState<Company>`.